OWASP/www-policy/operational/leader.md

 - Use good faith efforts to be inclusive in their group's work items
 - Follow these and other policies of the OWASP Foundation
 - Protect participant data and ensure GDPR Compliance in proceedings
-  - Annually sign a Leaders' Agreement that includes these Core Principles
+- Annually sign a Leaders Agreement that includes these Core Principles

 Leaders shall not:
 - Sign agreements on behalf of the OWASP Foundation